Because the statute database is maintained primarily for legislative drafting purposes,

 with the advice and consent of the Senate, one of whom shall be designated

-by the Governor to be chairman.
+by the Governor to be chairperson.
 Each member shall have a reasonable

 knowledge of the practice, procedure and principles of gambling operations.